King Solomon's Mines (2004 film): Part One

-In Africa, wealthy businessman Mr Bitter is on safari with his guides, Allan Quatermain and Bruce McNabb.
-He wishes to kill a family of elephants but Quatermain insists otherwise.
+In Africa, wealthy businessman Mr. Bitter is on safari with his guides, Allan Quatermain and Bruce McNabb.
+He wishes to kill a family of African bush elephants, but Quatermain insists otherwise.
 McNabb betrays and subdues Quatermain while the others open fire.
 Later, the wounded mother elephant destroys their camp and kills Bitter, dying shortly after just as Quatermain prepares to euthanise it.
-He whispers "sorry, girl."
+He whispers "sorry, girl" with genuine compassion and remorse at how he failed to prevent the tragedy.

-Samuel Maitland, a wealthy British explorer, writes a letter to his daughter Elizabeth, enclosing a map to the fabled mines of King Solomon.
+Samuel Maitland, a British archaeologist, writes a letter to his daughter Elizabeth, enclosing a map to the fabled mines of King Solomon.
 Shortly after sending the letter, he is captured by native KuaKuani tribesman.
 Their warlock, Twala, seeks more power and believes he can obtain it by finding the Stone of the Ancestors, an artifact hidden in Solomon's mines.

 Quatermain returns to London wishing to spend time with his son, Harry.
 However, Harry's grandparents have filed for custody, declaring Quatermain an unfit parent.
 His lawyer tells him that, without a substantial amount of money, he cannot win the case so he goes to the bar.

-There, Elizabeth Maitland and Captain Good, her uncle and Bodyguard, find him and ask for his help.
+There, Elizabeth Maitland and Captain Good, her uncle and bodyguard, find him and ask for his help.
 He refuses and they leave him her card, but once he realises who her father is he agrees to help.
 Quatermain finds Elizabeth being attacked by a Russian man, Sergei, whom he fends off.
 The pair return to Elizabeth's hotel room to find it ransacked.
 Only then Elizabeth reveals that she must travel to Africa to trade the map for her father's life.